Pair of Conch Shell Bangles that are worn by women in Ladakh on both wrists.

 This is a part of the cultural costume of Ladakh.

-This pair is estimated to be from the early 1900s but could be older.
+This pair is estimated to be from the early 1960s

 Has minor signs of wear from usage.